Flight Crew SOP

 PIREP Approval Criteria

 To maintain consistency and uphold standards, United Virtual Airlines (UVA) follows specific criteria for Pilot Report (PIREP) approval.
-Pilots are required to adhere to the following guidelines:
+Pilots are required to adhere to the following guidelines: Note: Any PIREP routed for staff will be reviewed within 48 hours.
+If your PIREP has not been reviewed within that time please create a support ticket in the discord or email dpo@dlyuva.org.

 Simulation Rate: